shore excursions

-Cruise TipsThe Reality of Cruise Cabin Upgrades: 7 Biggest Misconceptions
+Cruise TipsThe Reality of Cruise Cabin Upgrades: 7 Biggest Myths

-The Reality of Cruise Cabin Upgrades: 7 Biggest Misconceptions
+The Reality of Cruise Cabin Upgrades: 7 Biggest Myths

-Sounds like an offer too good to pass up, right?
-Well, you may be in for a surprise to learn that many seasoned cruisers do pass up on these offers for many reasons.
-Here are seven of the biggest misconceptions about cruise cabin upgrades.
+If a cabin upgrade offer sounds too good to pass up, well, you may be surprised to learn that many seasoned cruisers do pass up on these offers for many reasons.
+Here are seven of the biggest myths about cruise cabin upgrades.

 1. Cruise Cabin Upgrades Will Always Be Available

-One of the seven biggest misconceptions about cruise cabin upgrades is that they are always available, which is not true.
-While cruise lines may occasionally offer upgrades, they are not always available, and it is not always possible to upgrade your cabin.
+One of the seven biggest misconceptions about cruise cabin upgrades is that they are always available.
+While cruise lines may occasionally offer upgrades, some sailings fill up faster than others, and many of the more desirable locations get booked up.

 Suite cabin on MSC cruise ship Meraviglia